 Access: The site is reached through a field, parts of which are uneven and can become muddy.
 Not suitable for wheelchairs or buggies.
 Please be aware that the site is also prone to flooding in wet weather.

 Parking: There is a Northumberland National Parks car park at the site.
-Charges apply, however once purchased you can use your ticket at all of their car parks along Hadrian's Wall at no extra cost for the day.
+Charges apply.

 The postcode provided is for the nearest possible location.

 Plan a Great Day Out